The Beauty of a Scar

 Christ Himself was not immune to scars.
 He was constantly ridiculed, rejected, and mocked.
 His final moments on earth brought horrible wounds to His body.
 But His scars bring us ultimate healing.
 I Peter 2:24 says, “He himself bore our sins in his body on a tree that we might die to sin and live to righteousness.
 By His wounds you have been healed.”
 Not that we might be healed but that we have been.

 Psalm 40:17 says the “As for me, I am poor and needy, but the Lord takes thought of me.
 You are my help and my deliverer, do not delay, O my God.”
 Sometimes this help that the Lord provides comes through another brother or sister that has endured a similar experience.
 That is part of the beauty of what God does through us.
 He uses our pain for His glory and to help others.

 In a two year time span, my husband and I lost both of our dads to heart conditions—sudden, unexpected tragedies.
 Our hearts were raw with grief and shock.
 I remember asking a loving friend who had been through his own share of loss, “Does this pain ever go away?”
 He said, “The pain never completely leaves, but over time the agony begins to fade.
 It becomes less harsh, and you are able to deal with it easier.”

 Pain and scarring will always be part of our story this side of heaven.
 God uses them to help us minister to others, and when we do, I think God smiles and says, “That is beautiful.
 That scar on her is beautiful.”

-Laura Sumpter, married and mother of three, is an Academic Resource Specialist at a private Christian School in Salem, Ore.
+Laura Sumpter is a guest writer for Just Between Us.
+She's a married mother of three and an Academic Resource Specialist at a private Christian School in Salem, Ore.
 She has worked in education for 18 years, and has had the opportunity to work at camps and on her church’s women’s ministry team.
 Laura also teaches women’s Bible studies and speaks at women’s events.